rohitadhikari0212/fuzzer/README.md

 - Payload Customization: Allows users to specify payloads in a separate file, each on a new line, enabling easy customization and expansion of the fuzzing process.
 - Filter Options: Provides the ability to filter results based on HTTP status codes, allowing users to focus on specific types of responses.
 - Proxy Support: Facilitates testing through a proxy server, enabling analysis in controlled environments.
-- Output Formats: Offers multiple output formats including original, JSON, and HTML, providing flexibility in result presentation and analysis.
+- Output Formats: Offers multiple output formats including CLI Output, JSON, and HTML, providing flexibility in result presentation and analysis.
-- Colorful Output: Utilizes ANSI escape sequences to present results with color-coded formatting, enhancing readability and interpretation of findings.

 Usage:
 1. Define Target: Specify the target URL with the 'FUZZ' parameter to be replaced by payloads using the `-u` option, or provide a file containing a list of target URLs with the `-l` option.